ballerina-platform/module-ballerinax-aws.dynamodb/docs/spec/spec.md

 ```

 #### [describeLimits](#describeLimits)

+This API can be used to get information about the current account limits and usage for certain operations in Amazon DynamoDB.

 ```ballerina
 # Returns the current provisioned-capacity quotas for your AWS account in a Region, both for the Region as a whole